 In Colorado certain crimes can be classified as either a misdemeanor or a felony; these are called wobblers.
 The surrounding circumstances of the crime will play heavily in the final classification.

 The “Wobbler Statute” as it applies to drug crimes has been in the news in Colorado.

 If you are facing a drug crime charge in Colorado it is important to know whether or not the particular drug crime you are charged with is classified as a wobbler.

 If you or someone you know is facing a felony drug charge in Colorado, the parties facing the felony charges need to speak with a criminal drug defense attorney to explore reducing the charge to a wobbler via plea bargaining.

-Request Your Free Consultation with a Colorado Springs Criminal Law Attorney
+Speak to a Colorado Springs Criminal Law Attorney